• Skip to primary navigation

 • Tips

-You are here: Home / Appetizers / Lox Deviled Eggs
+You are here: Home / Appetizers / Smoked Salmon (Lox) Deviled Eggs

 • Facebook

-There’s a restaurant in Dunedin, called Clear Sky Draught Haus.
-They have a killer appetizer…Lox Deviled Eggs.
-It is styled after a classic lox and bagel combo of salmon, cream cheese, red onion, capers, and dill.
+Smoked Salmon (Lox) Deviled Eggs is styled after the classic lox and bagel combo of smoked salmon, cream cheese, red onion, capers, and dill.
+This combination is perfectly balanced to make an excellent appetizer.

 Fresh eggs.
 Right off the farm.

-The salmon that I bought is actually Nova Scotia cold smoked salmon.
-It is cold smoked after the brining process.
-It is also very thinly sliced.
-Cold smoking is putting the salmon into a smoky atmosphere at about 80°F for a couple days.
-It leaves the salmon with a moist and silky texture, and retains the nice pink/red color of the meat.
+The salmon that I bought was Nova Scotia cold-smoked salmon.
+It is cold-smoked after a brining process.
+It is very thinly sliced.
+Cold smoking is putting the salmon into a smoky atmosphere at about 80°F for a couple of days.
+It leaves the salmon with a moist and silky texture and retains the nice pink/red color of the meat.

 Smoked salmon package.

-Here’s the printable recipe for Lox Deviled Eggs.
+Below is the printable recipe for Smoked Salmon (Lox) Deviled Eggs.

 • Classic deviled eggs recipe